 Deciding on a graduate program will be one of the most important decisions that you will ever make.
 Here at the School of Social Work, we are proud of our MSW program and hope that you find answers to most of your questions as you look over our web site.

-We welcome your questions; you may email the Director of MSW Student Services or call (309) 438-5005.
+We welcome your questions; you may contact the Director of MSW Student Services Amy Dennison via email or phone (309-438-5005)

 Please investigate the Illinois State University Graduate School's site on Graduate Funding Options, including graduate assistantships, tuition waivers, scholarships, fellowships, employment and loans.